MobilityData/elrond.gtfs.org/docs/getting_started/why_use_GTFS.md

 - Simple: The core GTFS data is text-based and easy to understand.
 - Flexible: It also offers the possibility of plugging in additional features beyond schedules, like fare information, flexible services, and accessibility information.
-- Open Source: by beign freely available, data can be shared easily and developers can create tools, shaping the future of GTFS to better suit their needs.
+- Open Source: by being freely available, data can be shared easily, and developers can create tools, shaping the future of GTFS to better suit their needs.
 - Community Driven: developed collaboratively, GTFS ensures the format meets the evolving needs of riders and agencies.

 ## A simple standard that is accessible to everyone